-Phase 1- Van Life July-November
+Phase 1- Van Life in Eastern Europe

 We have our van which we plan to travel in for the first 5ish months.
 During this time we will travel through Eastern Europe (Slovenia, Serbia, Kosovo, Bosnia and Herzegovina, Croatia, Albania, Montenegro, Macedonia, Greece and Bulgaria)before finally crossing in to Turkey.
 We plan to spend a bit of time driving the North coast of Turkey before entering Georgia.
 At this stage we aren't going to risk doing Armenia due to the potential issues then getting into Azerbaijan.
 Once we get to Baku we need to find a way to get rid of the van.
 This may be more complicated than it sounds but we're going to let our future selves deal with that!

 We have no set route.
 Our first destination is Verona as we have tickets to a concert.
 From there we will just go with the flow.
 This is the only part of our journey which is under time constraints as we need to escape Europe before winter hits.
 Especially if we are sleeping in the van!
 Our goal is to be in Iran by November.

 *UPDATE DECEMBER 2017* This all worked out roughly as planned and we successfully made it to Asia!